 Resident students are required to take a full class load unless exempted by Student Services in consultation with the Registrar.
 A full class load is twelve (12) or more semester hours per semester.
-Board is required for all resident students.
+A campus dining plan is required for all resident students except for those living in Twin Springs Apartments or Heritage Condominiums and junior/senior Education and Nursing majors involved in student teaching or clinicals.